ChrisPenner/grids/README.md

 [HACKAGE](http://hackage.haskell.org/package/grids)

 Grids can have an arbitrary amount of dimensions, specified by a type-level list of `Nat`s.

+Each grid has Functor, Applicative, and Representable instances making it easy to do **Matlab-style** matrix programming. `liftA2 (+)` does piecewise addition, etc.

+By combining with `Control.Comonad.Representable.Store` you can do context-wise **linear transformations** for things like **Image Processing** or **Cellular Automata**.

+All in a typesafe package!

+Still working out the best interface for this stuff, feedback is appreciated!

-They're backed by a single contiguous Vector and gain the associated performance benefits.
+Grids backed by a single contiguous Vector and gain the associated performance benefits.
 Currently only boxed immutable vectors are supported, but let me know if you need other variants.